paulmohljr/connect-pay/documentation/sdkimplementationguide.md

     "componentDelta": "OEIyAAUL1Py3/oKewtNXswtkYOw+krJP0EFhucFWFXSug0TCV7kqL67Mk5PTzVqNWTAyPl0lK6ac2EBK3kxskC6WpzpJI4qSv7/9JSfQ7zAYUiKAKPobIXpHAJ7BuHSMlMkv/6UTJvdIRsgDaqfAbD5pqG5KDbRzXpzmLIpVJnGyPCkwwm+F36wGbe1ccuvzDHNL77e6XSmm2LpzO/NAGJRjMGXdLQ9XKFvjr/gK0ruO2gdqglomlvy3MG8BSvLCAYkOL1CAB4wF8ovsfpOAAV92KRdqxeMISntCc0/Fxg7fs9JILmn4ZkgiSgha1CsN"
 }
 ```

 Response Body may contain either componentDelta or componentFallBack elements.
 <ol>
 <li>componentDelta: is encrypted ConnectPayAPI response</li>
-    <li>componentFallBack : is unencrypted response and is only triggered in cases of ,Sessiontimeout(responsefromApigee) and Encryption decryptionlogicfailsonConnectPayAPI(inthiscaseencryption/decryption failed so not able to give back encrypted response).</li>
+<li>componentFallBack : is unencrypted response and is only triggered in cases of ,Session timeout(response from Apigee) and Encryption decryption logic fails on ConnectPayAPI(in this case encryption/decryption failed so not able to give back encrypted response).</li>
 </ol>

 ### Make The Request

 Using the correct endpoint, headers, and encrypted payload, we can then make the call.
 The ConnectPay backend will decrypt the payload and process the request.
 It will then return the response encrypted with the AES key and IV provided by componentX and componentY.
 An example of the output is shown below:

 ```json
 {
 "componentDelta": "cRD5xVaJab13iRQ7l6No6ot9YPTFT3bi/qapHYGgsNmxQ8nT2mtIz7uLLHz5kdp5JEmDjiP1dXMNPg8jP5rIZQf/5dtMfFLq7YL7FQY/boTsd7BoJg7reDeeAk6l9+76gaSAZMIRJGYS4fhy1bgClx2jIeWo4fLlfildeHnghCU1ElR8XhFi3oyd8hU+YEpDENP5IJJMVxjnYChuFX8paVy/SAYFMESBXSTIgPi6Y/kJc/bswlxaa9Yei4GnD+Ny1laVs4HqJp32JJ+NHJIYdZr5117AY0JJxJ9oudnkK6J8oPnnXhLCBGxNCRDJG3AVLRxDnQcds/cSiwAVREHr4nn848IEsUb27wJR7SiDxVaELxme9CNZ1dB0tPYQ1wux3ymWtnUgLfVRFsHH3EeucbHv8uIc8dxcwxZReROzVS8="
 }
 ```

 ## Get Connectpay Profile

 The Get CP Profile method is used to get consumer profile `fdCustomerID` and `externalID` using `fdCustomerID` or `externalID`